ianrenton/ianrenton.com/software/index.markdown

 <a href="https://github.com/ianrenton/planesailing"><img src="/images/planesailing.png" width="160" alt="Plane Sailing" /></a>
 </div>
 <div class="table-col table-col-descrip">
 <a href="https://github.com/ianrenton/planesailing">Plane/Sailing</a> is a completely unnecessary military situational awareness display for your home; the web front-end to my hardware project of the same name.
+The back-end server that provides data to the web interface is <a href="https://github.com/ianrenton/planesailing-server">here</a>.
 </div>
 <div class="clear"></div>